rossellequizon/hello-world/README.md

 This repository is for practicing the GitHub Flow.

 Hello, I'm Rosselle QUIZON
-I'm an engineering student in Computer Science at Sup Galilée, passionate about **software development, cybersecurity, and system administration.**
+I'm an engineering student in Computer Science at Sup Galilée.

 Currently learning C, Java, databases, and networking Interested in software engineering and cybersecurity